£10 Off Orders Over £250 (Inc Vat)

 • Draught insulation film

-You can use self adhesive draught strips to draught proof your home.
-They help create a tight seal at the closing edges of your window.
+Self adhesive strips help create a tight seal at a window’s closing edge.
 Strips are available with different profiles, thicknesses and in different colours.

 Note that if your strip is too thin it won't stop the draught.
 If it's too thick, your window won't close properly.